We are very grateful to have volunteers working with us on the Sydney Gardens Project, including The Friends of Sydney Gardens.

 We are currently working with volunteers online and in person (following social distancing guidance): designing and creating heritage trails, writing interpretation, documenting the restoration project, gardening, litter picks and social media.

-Due to COVID-19, we cancelled or postponed all our public activities in Sydney Gardens back in March.
-Much of our participatory programme was designed and planned to take place in the park 'live', so we are redesigning opportunities for people to participate in the Sydney Gardens Project for online participation or in smaller groups.
+Due to COVID-19, we had to cancel or postpone all our public activities and training in Sydney Gardens in March 2020.
+Much of our participatory programme was designed and planned to take place in the park 'live'.
+We are continually revising and redesigning opportunities for people to participate in the Sydney Gardens Project, so please get in touch with us!

 There are lots of different ways that you can join the Sydney Gardens Project through giving your time and experience, as well as learning new skills through our training opportunities.
 We have everything from gardening to podcasting!

 - Horticulture, Cultivation and Gardening

 - Tour guiding (built heritage) and Walk & Talk leading (natural heritage)